MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 1. Use the **CTRL+S** command to save your changes to the code file.

-### Run the chat application
+### Sign into Azure and run the app

-1. In the cloud shell command-line pane, under the code editor, enter the following command to run the app:
+1. In the cloud shell command-line pane, enter the following command to sign into Azure.

+    ```
+    az login
+    ```

+    **<font color="red">You must sign into Azure - even though the cloud shell session is already authenticated.</font>**

+    > **Note**: In most scenarios, just using *az login* will be sufficient.
+However, if you have subscriptions in multiple tenants, you may need to specify the tenant by using the *--tenant* parameter.
+See [Sign into Azure interactively using the Azure CLI](https://learn.microsoft.com/cli/azure/authenticate-azure-cli-interactively) for details.

+1. When prompted, follow the instructions to open the sign-in page in a new tab and enter the authentication code provided and your Azure credentials.
+Then complete the sign in process in the command line, selecting the subscription containing your Azure AI Foundry hub if prompted.
+1. After you have signed in, enter the following command to run the application:

     **Python**